MSarhangzadeh/Unsupervised-Synthetic-RNA-Generation-using-Graph-Neural-Network/README.md

 - ✔️ **PyTorch Geometric Dataset Class**: Created a custom `InMemoryDataset` to efficiently store and retrieve graph data.
 - ✔️ **Dataset Stats Logging**: Summary of dataset composition and piRNA filtering statistics are printed for verification.
 - ✔️ **Sample Graph Visualization**: One of the sequence graphs is plotted using NetworkX + Matplotlib.
+- ✔️ **Graph Embedding Model (GCN + Pooling)**: Implemented a GCN-based model with global pooling to obtain 64-dimensional embeddings from each piRNA graph.
+- ✔️ **Unsupervised Graph-Level Training**: Added a contrastive loss based on the GraphCL paper to train the GCN model in an unsupervised way and learn meaningful representations.
+- ✔️ **Initial Embedding Visualization** *(WIP)*: Currently exploring how graph embeddings evolve during training and whether distinct clusters emerge in latent space.

 ---

 ## 🧪 What’s Next

 - 🧠 Implement a **GraphGAN** for unsupervised piRNA generation.
+- 📊 Visualize learned embeddings to assess clustering and separability.
 - 🔍 Explore **sequence validity** and **biological interpretability** of generated graphs.
 - 🧬 Evaluate generated sequences for properties like length, diversity, and nucleotide distribution.
 - 📈 Compare with baseline sequence models (e.g., RNN-based generation).